 Know your hardware

-The SwiftIO Feather board is compatible with the Adafruit feather system.
-This means you could use it together with the hardware in their system.
-There are so many possibilities!
+What's more, the SwiftIO Micro is compatible with the Adafruit Feather system, allowing you to combine it with the hardware available in their system.

 Part | Detail |